-Even if gene editing increased the protein production of animals and led to more nutritious meat, 55% of people said the technology went too far.
+Even if gene editing increased the protein production of animals and led to more nutritious meat, 55 percent of people said the technology went too far.
 That’s a lot of no votes, but not enough to ensure a humane future for livestock animals.

 As many as 115 million animals are still being used in experiments worldwide, according to Cruelty-Free International.
 Scientists expose animals radiation and inhale toxic gases.
 They’re force-fed poison, and if they’re not killed by the experiment itself, animals are often killed afterward.